BrentGrammer/PWA-app/NOTES/PushNotifications.md

 - `lang`: accepts a BCP 47 language code - google these codes. ex: 'en-US'
 - `vibrate`: takes an array of millisecond numbers for the vibration pattern.
 Not supported on all devices/browsers.
 Pattern is <vibrateInMs>/<pauseInMs>/<vibrateInMs>.
 Ex: [100,50,200]
 - `badge`: takes a url to a icon to show in the top bar:
   ```javascript
   badge: "/src/images/icons/app-icon-96x96.png", // shows in the top bar - may only apply to Android.
 Android automatically masks this icon for you and 96x96 is the recommended size
   ```
 - `tag`: accepts a string to tag the notification.
 Acts like an Id for the notification.
 If you send other notifications with the same tag, they will stack on top of each other instead of displaying beneath each other. i.e. the latest notification with the same tag will replace the previous one.
   - Note: some operating systems do not allow more than one notification at a time, but if they allow multiple notifications at a time this can be useful to only display one of those with the same tag.
 - `renotify`: accepts bool true/false. new notification with same tag still vibrates and notifies user
+- `actions`: takes an array where you can specify multiple actions.
+Each action is an object.
+  - **You should not rely on these being displayed for the user to tap on.
+It depends on the device and system.
+It's safer to simply rely on a user tapping on the notification without having the option for different actions.**
+  - Ex:
+    ```javascript
+    actions: [
+        {
+          action: "confirm", // action id
+          title: "Okay", // what user sees to click on - btn title
+          icon: "/src/images/icons/app-icon-96x96.png", // icon to use
+        },
+        {
+          action: "cancel",
+          title: "Cancel",
+          icon: "/src/images/icons/app-icon-96x96.png",
+        },
+      ],
+    ```